MA in Sustainable Development

 Educational Assessment, Evaluation, and Research | International and Comparative Education | International and Intercultural Communication

 Hagiwara, Anna, "Short-term and long-term impact of invitation program for Japanese teachers to Korea" (2010).
 Capstone Collection.
-Paper 1377.
+1377.